Hōmashō Noriyuki: Retirement from sumo

 Hōmashō never managed to return to competition and in the middle of the January 2015 tournament, which he sat out of, he announced his retirement.
 He has stayed in sumo as a coach at his stable under the name Tatsutagawa-oyakata.
 His retirement ceremony or danpatsu-shiki was held before a sell-out crowd of 10,000 at the Ryōgoku Kokugikan in January 2016, and unusually saw him rotate and face all four sides of the hall during the ceremony so all spectators could get a good view.
 He put on his mawashi again in February 2016 when he took part in an exhibition bout against Furiwake-oyakata (the former Takamisakari) in the 40th Fuji TV Grand Sumo Tournament held at the Kokugikan.
 He takes an active role in training and has helped to develop top wrestlers such as Abi.

+Following the death of stablemaster Shikoroyama (ex-sekiwake Terao) in December 2023, Hōmashō announced his intention to inherit his late master's name.
+The changes, which were reportedly discussed with Terao's widow and members of the stable, were approved by the Sumo Association on 23 February 2024.

 Fighting style

 Hōmashō was a straightforward, unspectacular yotsu-sumo wrestler, rarely employing throwing moves.
 His favourite grip on his opponent's mawashi was a left hand outside, right hand inside position, or migi-yotsu.
 Yori-kiri (force out) and yori-taoshi (force out and down) accounted for about 45 percent of his career wins.
 He was admired for his deep and respectful bow to his opponents after losing a match.